pencil-code/pencil-code/doc/readthedocs/tutorials/python/tutpython.rst

 Examples
 ========

 Standard plots with any plotting library are not the prettiest ones.
 The same is true for matplotlib.
 Here are a few pretty examples of plots where the default style is changed.
-You can add your commands into a script e.g. ``plot_results.py`` and execute it in IPython with ``execfile('plot_results.py')``.
+You can add your commands into a script e.g. ``plot_results.py`` and execute it from your terminal with ``python plot_results.py`` or in IPython with ``exec(open('plot_results.py').read())``.

+The sample we use here is ``samples/interlocked-fluxrings``.

 Simple plot: